COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane

 \section{SED modeling with \cigale\}

-In addition to the SED fitting done with \lephare{} to get the photometric redshifts, we also used the SED modeling code \cigale\footnote{\url{https://cigale.lam.fr/}} \citep{Boquien19} to derive the physical properties of galaxies and their SFHs. \cigale\ builds and fits physical models spanning from X-ray to radio wavelengths, accounting for the energy budget between the light absorbed in the UV-optical range by dust and re-emitted in IR.
+In addition to the SED fitting done with \lephare{} to get the photometric redshifts, we also used the SED modeling code \cigale\footnote{\url{https://cigale.lam.fr/}} \citep{Boquien19} to derive the physical properties of galaxies and their SFHs. \cigale\ builds and fits physical models spanning from X-ray to radio wavelengths, accounting for the energy budget between the light absorbed in the UV-optical range by dust and reemitted in IR.
 It performs a Bayesian-like analysis to derive the physical parameters of galaxies.
 Its versatility is characterized by the multiple modules that model the galaxy SFH, the stellar, dust, and nebular emission, the AGN contribution, and the radio emission of galaxies.
 In particular, the SFH can be handled through analytic, non-parametric, or simulated models \citep{Boquien14, Ciesla15, Ciesla17, Ciesla23}.
-We use the recently added non-parametric SFH module \texttt{sfhNlevels} \citep{Ciesla23}, BC03 stellar population models, the \citet{Dale14} dust emission library and a modified \citet{calzetti2000} attenuaton law, which implements a modified starburst law with the continuum attenuated with a Calzetti (2000) curve and the lines extincted with a Milky Way or a Magellanic Cloud attenuation curve.
+We used the recently added non-parametric SFH module \texttt{sfhNlevels} \citep{Ciesla23}, BC03 stellar population models, the \citet{Dale14} dust emission library and a modified \citet{calzetti2000} attenuation law, which implements a modified SB law with the continuum attenuated with a Calzetti (2000) curve and the lines extinction with a Milky Way or a Magellanic Cloud attenuation curve.
 Table~\ref{cig_tab} lists the parameters used in the \cigale\ SED fitting, where a Chabrier IMF was assumed with two stellar metallicities, sub-solar and solar values (Z = 0.008, 0.02).